alexpeterhall/quotes/quotes.md

 "Too many people spend money they haven't earned, to buy things they don't want, to impress people they don't like." - Will Rogers, humorist (4 Nov 1879-1935)
 "Possessions are generally diminished by possession." - Friedrich Nietzsche "We are brainwashed by our economic system until we end up in a tomb beneath a pyramid of time payments, mortgages, preposterous gadgetry, playthings that divert our attention from the sheer idiocy of the charade.
 The years thunder by.
 The dreams of youth grow dim where they lie caked in dust on the shelves of patience.
 Before we know it, the tomb is sealed." - Sterling Hayden, actor, author, and WWII veteran (26 Mar 1916-1986)
+"Before we set our hearts too much on anything, let us examine how happy are those who already possess it." - Francois, duc de La Rochefoucauld, moralist (15 Sep 1613-1680)

 ## Programming